FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 ```

 Brilliant!
-Just by using FerretDB, we've been able to store data using MongoDB commands and query language and have it displayed in Percona Server for PostgreSQL.
+Just by using FerretDB, we've been able to store data using MongoDB commands and query language and have it displayed in Percona Distribution for PostgreSQL.

 ## Round-up